g3n/engine/README.md

 # Installation

 The following command will download the engine and all its dependencies, compile and install the packages.
-Make sure your GOPATH is set.
+Make sure your GOPATH is set correctly.

 `go get -u github.com/g3n/engine/...`